mtntruong/LRT-HDR/README.md

 IEEE Transactions on Image Processing, 2022
 https://dx.doi.org/10.1109/TIP.2022.3201708

+If you have any question, please open an issue.

 # Source code
 The proposed algorithm is implemented in Python with PyTorch framework.
 The source code will be updated soon.
 In the meantime, you may download the datasets and results.